 First impressions count, so make sure yours a good one.
 And you can achieve this with how you present yourself in your application, elevator pitch and interview, as well as while following up and during any salary negotiations.

-Filling out job applications can be tedious business, and they can be quite stressful, which is why we put the following tips together to help you out, depending on your particular situation.
+Applying for jobs can be a tedious business, and they can be quite stressful, which is why we put the following tips together to help you out, depending on your particular situation.

 Applying for an Existing Job